Automation-Research-Team/aist_phoxi_camera/README.md

 ## Usage (real gripper)
-At first, please activate the gripper hardware through the URCap panel of the Teacning Pendant.
+At first, please activate the gripper hardware.
+If the gripper is connected to the controller box of [Universal Robot](https://www.universal-robots.com), this can be made through the URCap panel of the Teacning Pendant.

 Then you can start both the driver and the controller by typing:
 ```shell
 $ roslaunch aist_robotiq run.launch ip:=<ip> [driver:=<driver>] [device:=<device>] [prefix:=<prefix>]
 ```
 where
-- **ip** -- If `type = urcap`, specify IP address of the controller box of [Universal Robot](https://www.universal-robots.com) CB-series or e-Series with [URCap software](https://robotiq.com/support) installed.
+- **ip** -- If `driver` = `urcap`, specify IP address of the controller box of [Universal Robot](https://www.universal-robots.com).
 Otherwise, specify IP address of [Robotiq Universal Controller](https://assets.robotiq.com/website-assets/support_documents/document/online/Controller_UserManual_HTML5_20181120.zip/Controller_UserManual_HTML5/Default.htm).
 - **driver** -- Specify driver type.
 Currently `tcp`, `rtu` and `urcap` are supported. (default: `urcap`)
 - **device** -- Specify gripper device.
 Currently `robotiq_85`, `robotiq_140` and `robotiq_hande` are supported. (default: `robotiq_85`)
 - **prefix** -- Specify a prefix string for identifying a specific device from multiple grippers. (default: `a_bot_gripper_`)

 The gripper will be automatically calibrated by fully opening and then fully closing its fingers.
-Encoder readings at these two position are redorded by the controller and will be used in the subsequent grasping tasks.
+Encoder readings at the both ends are redorded by the controller and will be used in the subsequent grasping tasks.

-Now, you can make a connection to the action server of the controller from any action clients of [control_msgs](http://wiki.ros.org/control_msgs).[GripperCommand](http://docs.ros.org/en/api/control_msgs/html/action/GripperCommand.html) type.
-The simplest way for testing is invoking [actionlib](http://wiki.ros.org/actionlib)'s `axclient`:
+Now, you can make a connection to the action server of the controller from any action clients of [control_msgs](http://wiki.ros.org/control_msgs)::[GripperCommand](http://docs.ros.org/en/api/control_msgs/html/action/GripperCommand.html) type.
+The simplest way for testing is invoking [actionlib](http://wiki.ros.org/actionlib)'s `axclient` by:
 ```
 $ roslaunch aist_robotiq test.launch [prefix:=<prefix>]
 ```